xled/xled-docs/docs/protocol_details.rst

 Real time LED UDP packet format
 -------------------------------

 Before packets are sent to a device application needs to login and verify authentication token.
 See above.
+Depending on the number of LEDs, a frame can be sent in a single UDP packet, or it need several UDP packets (multipacket format).
+If the payload size is less than 900 bytes, the single packet format is selected.
+This corresponds to 300 LEDs of RGB type, or 225 RGB+W. For devices with more LEDs, the multipacket format is selected.

+(More data needed: For RGB LEDs, between 255 and 299 LEDs would fit in the UDP packet, but a single byte cannot represent the number of LEDs.
+How would the client handle this?)

+Single packet format UDP header:

-Each UDP has header:
+The single UDP packet has a 10 byte header:

-* 1 byte *\\x01* (byte with hex representation 0x01)
+* 1 byte: Number of packets needed -- always *\\x01* (byte with hex representation 0x01)
-* 8 bytes Base 64 decoded authentication token
+* 8 bytes: Base 64 decoded authentication token
-* 1 byte number of LED definitions in the frame
+* 1 byte: number of LED definitions in the frame

-Then follows body of the frame similarly to movie file format - three bytes for each LED.
+Then follows body of the frame similarly to movie file format - three or four bytes for each LED.

 For my 105 LED each packet is 325 bytes long.

+Multipacket format UDP header:

+Each UDP packet has an individual header, which is 12 bytes long:

+* 1 byte: Number of packets needed (*N*) -- at least 2
+* 8 bytes: Base 64 decoded authentication token
+* 2 byte: always *\\x00\\x00* (two bytes with hex representation 0x00)
+* 1 byte: Packet number, between 0 and *N*-1

+Then follows body of the frame similarly to movie file format - three or four bytes for each LED.

+A multipacket UDP packet is at most 912 bytes long.
+The last packet can be shorter.
+For instance, for a 750 light device, the packet sizes can be:

+1. 912 (12 + 300*3)
+2. 912 (12 + 300*3)
+3. 462 (12 + 150*3)

 Scan for WiFi networks
 ----------------------